ONSdigital/application-profile/code-lists.md

 The NUTS codes have IRIs which are maintained by Eurostat, such as `http://data.europa.eu/nuts/code/UKC`, whereas the ONS geography codes are maintained by the ONS at the `http://statistics.data.gov.uk/id/statistical-geography/E92000001` namespace.

 We map the cells of the dataset to RDF by using the `valueUrl` CSVW property.
 Only a single `valueUrl` can be applied to all the cells in a column.
 This is problematic, as the IRIs we wish to map to have different bases.
-Setting `valueUrl` to `http://data.europa.eu/nuts/code/{geography_code}` would result in a non-existant identifier `http://data.europa.eu/nuts/code/E92000001` appearing in the RDF output.
+Setting `valueUrl` to `http://data.europa.eu/nuts/code/{geography_code}` would result in a non-existent identifier `http://data.europa.eu/nuts/code/E92000001` appearing in the RDF output.

 We address this by creating new identifiers for each of the codes under a shared namespace, and using `skos:exactMatch` relations to relate these new identifiers to the more commonly used identifiers.
 For example,